UST Quadricentennial Celebration: Fountain

 This recreational and interactive fountain was unveiled in 2007.
 It was designed and built by Industron Inc., the same designer of Cultural Center of the Philippines and Liwasang Bonifacio fountains in Manila.

 The fountain has sun-like floor patterns to pay tribute to the university's patron saint, Thomas Aquinas.
 Its four cornerstones highlight UST milestones during its first four centuries.

 According to UST Facilities Management Office administrator Antonio Espejo, the fountain uses recycled water treated with chlorine.
 It runs three times a day (6AM to 8AM, 11AM to 1PM, and 5PM to 8PM).

 There is a superstition that to counter the effect of passing through the Arch of the Centuries while studying in the university, a student must take a shower in the fountain, as this will cleanse him and prevent the happening of an event that will bar the student from graduating.

-Quattromondial
+Quattromondial Monument

-This artwork was unveiled for the Quadricentennial celebrations on January 27, 2011.
-This is a ten-meter-high structure of bronze and glass, made by artist Ramon Orlina, a UST alumnus.
+Unveiled on January 27, 2011, this is a ten-meter-high structure of bronze and glass made by artist Ramon Orlina, a UST alumnus.

 The monument features four figures, which, according to Orlina, represent the school's four centuries: